My Stroke Injuries

 Shortly after the stroke, I might find myself in tears at the silliest of things.
 I described this as jelly.
 It started off very mushy and gradually hardened and set.
 That process took a couple of years for me.

 I suffered from anxiety, however, which did not affect me previously.
-At 5 years post-stroke, I journeyed to France alone, and the anxiety I suffered shockedeven me.
+At 5 years post-stroke, I journeyed to France alone, and the anxiety I suffered was almost prohibitive.
 I could see it happening, but could not do anything about it.

-I’m improved since, and have travelled to France again.
-I can obviously manage the trip but there is still some anxiety.
+I’ve since travelled to France again, on my own.
+I can manage the trip but there is still some anxiety.

 Aphasia